• Skip to main content

 5320 Human Diversity & Social Justice

 Prerequisite(s): Admission to the Master of Social Work Program.
+A minimum grade of C is required for this course.

 This course provides foundational content to better understand how diversity and difference shape the human experience and are critical to the formation of identity.
 Dimensions of intersectionality are explored and examined considering privilege and marginalization.
 Students will learn to identify structural mechanisms of oppression as well as strategies for interrupting systems of power to create equity and inclusion in professional and community contexts.